-- Consortium agreements: The participants are deemed to have concluded a consortium agreement before the signature of the grant agreement. - It addresses issues such as the internal organisation of the consortium, the management of the European Union financial contribution, rules on dissemination and use, including intellectual property rights management and settlement of internal disputes. - The forms of grants and maximum reimbursement rates which will be offered are specified in Annex 3 to the Capacities work programme. - Flat rates to cover subsistence costs: In accordance with Annex 3 to this work programme, this call provides for the possibility to use flat rates to cover subsistence costs incurred by beneficiaries during travel carried out within grants for indirect actions.
-For further information, see the relevant guides for applicants for this call.
+• Consortium agreements: The participants are deemed to have concluded a consortium agreement before the signature of the grant agreement.

+It addresses issues such as the internal organisation of the consortium, the management of the European Union financial contribution, rules on dissemination and use, including intellectual property rights management and settlement of internal disputes.

+- The forms of grants and maximum reimbursement rates which will be offered are specified in Annex 3 to the Capacities work programme. - Flat rates to cover subsistence costs: In accordance with Annex 3 of this work programme, this call provides for the possibility to use flat rates to cover subsistence costs incurred by beneficiaries during travel carried out within grants for indirect actions.
+For further information, see the relevant Guides for Applicants for this call.
 The applicable flat rates are available at the following website: http://cordis.europa.eu/fp7/find-doc\en.html under 'Guidance documents/Flat rates for daily allowances'.

-IV OTHER ACTIONS
+IV OTHER ACTIONS $^{10}$

 The Research Executive Agency will appoint independent experts to assist with the evaluations of proposals and the review of indirect actions financed under FP7.
+The Commission will appoint independent experts for the review of indirect actions financed under the previous framework programmes, in accordance with Articles 17 and 27 of the Rules for Participation.

-An indicative budget of EUR 4 121 042 has been earmarked for these purposes.
+An indicative budget of EUR 4.36 million has been earmarked for these purposes.